ospalh/anki-addons/pages/Furikanji.md

 Use `{{furikanji:Field name}}` in the template.

-While this add-on works, it has been superseeded by [Furigana mod](Furigana mod.html).
+While this add-on works, it has been superseded by [Furigana mod](Furigana mod.html).